 The applicant proposes the construction of a 12' x 40' swimming pool as an improvement to an existing single family residence.
 The 7.26 acre parcel is located off of Rambla Pacifico Street and has slope gradients ranging from 2:1 to 3:1.
 Maximum relief on the parcel is approximately 400 feet.
 Carbon Canyon Creek runs through the extreme western portion of the parcel with the existing single family residence lying on the extreme east side.
+A secondary drainage to Carbon Canyon Creek runs along the northern property boundary.
 The proposed swimming pool will be located immediately to the west of the single family residence (Exhibits 1-4).